UPPMAX/R-matlab-julia-HPC/docs/preparations_account.md

     Before the course, you must have done these three things:

     - Prerequisite 1/3: You have registered at our [registration form](https://www.hpc2n.umu.se/events/courses/2025/fall/r-matlab-julia).
-    - Prerequisite 2/3: You are part of the course project and have a user account in a cluster and are able tro log in. **This material**
+    - Prerequisite 2/3: You are part of the course project and have a user account in a cluster and are able to log in. **This material**
     - Prerequisite 3/3: You have a good Zoom setup.
     - Also, be a bit prepared about Linux environment and some basics of the languages we will cover.
 See the Prerequistes page](prereqs.md)